NuGet/docs.microsoft.com-nuget/docs/Schema/nuspec.md

 ### Files element

-The &lt;package&gt; node may also contain a &lt;files&gt; and/or &lt;contentFiles&gt; nodes as siblings to &lt;metadata&gt; to specify whcih assembly and content files to include in the package.
+The &lt;package&gt; node may also contain a &lt;files&gt; and/or &lt;contentFiles&gt; nodes as siblings to &lt;metadata&gt; to specify which assembly and content files to include in the package.
 See [Including assembly files](#including-assembly-files) and [Including content files](#including-content-files) later in this topic for details.

 ## Replacement tokens